jamesdbrock/monadic-parsers-at-input-boundary/README.md

 expected, but it’s not too bad.

 Let’t think about what it says.
 The forward slashes mean “alternative” which means either/or.

-The square brackets mean that something is optional.
+The square brackets mean that something is optional, so it's okay if that thing is missing.

 First it says that an address is either a mailbox or a group.